sdu-concurrency/dio-website/website/business-club.md

 ### Post Education

 IMADA is well known for its teaching.
-Based on the companies demands, advance and target courses will be offered and adapted to the companie's needs (e.g., Microservice Programming, DevOps, Deep Learning, Python Programming).
+Based on the companies demands, advance and target courses will be offered and adapted to the company's needs (e.g., Microservice Programming, DevOps, Deep Learning, Python Programming).

 ### Company bus tour stop